 Not many people in the modern world need to speed the delivery of sugars into the blood stream, so making your smoothies with mostly fruit is a bad idea.
 High levels of fructose can be damaging in a number of ways; first of all, fructose completely bypasses satiety mechanisms in the body so it doesn’t ‘fill you up’; then it also acts a bit like alcohol in your system, increasing your chance of developing diabetes and fatty liver disease, finally it’s a useful fuel for metastasising cancer cells.
 Not great.

 Fats, on the other hand, can be more tricky to absorb because they rely on the efficient action of your gallbladder which tends to decrease with age.
 Your gallbladder secretes an alkaline fluid called bile to emulsify fats in preparation for absorption – it works a bit like washing-up-liquid on a greasy roasting dish, breaking down fat globules into tiny particles that can pass easily through the gut wall.
 Smoothie makers do a very similar job, so they can also help make good fats more digestible.
 Boosting this step of digestion is providing a great service to your body because many of us

 Bile is stimulated by the high acidity of semi-digested food emptying out of the stomach, but if stomach function is compromised due to stress, it can be coaxed into action with bitter, sharp and pungent flavours.
 Lemons and limes (including some peel), radish, bitter dark green leaves (kale, dandelion, beet leaves etc) and aromatic herbs and pungent spices can all work as bile stimulants – coffee too.
-Dried spices are OK if that’s all you have but it’s fairly easy to get hold of fresh ginger and turmeric which are both highly anti-inflammatory.
+Dried spices are OK if that’s all you have but it’s fairly easy to get hold of fresh ginger and turmeric which are both strongly anti-inflammatory.
 The benefits of these ingredients is that they tend to have anti-cancer properties too: the evidence for turmeric in cancer prevention is very strong and modified citrus pectin (the compound in citrus pith) has been shown to have anti-metastatic properties.